The firm prides itself on being a national leader in handling corporate monitorships.

 Other partners at the firm with significant US government experience include Jonathan New, who spent seven years at the Manhattan federal prosecutor's office where he was a member of a strike force investigating mortgage fraud and financial schemes following the 2008 financial crisis.

 Carole Rendon, a former US attorney for the Northern District of Ohio, is based in the Cleveland office and has a strong reputation for handling cybersecurity problems.
-GIR has reported that Rendon recently represented a former energy sales employee at Rolls-Royce in connection with a scheme to bribe officials in Central Asia and China.
+GIR has reported that Rendon represented a former energy sales employee at Rolls-Royce in connection with a scheme to bribe officials in Central Asia and China.

+The firm has offices in the East Coast, Midwest and West Coast of the US.
 Among its network around the globe, BakerHostetler has strong connections with US firm Tucker Ellis, offshore law firm Bedell Cristin and French firm Wenner.

 The firm was retained by former city trader and JPMorgan Chase managing director Bruno Iksil, also known as the "London Whale", who was under investigation for losses at JPMorgan through credit default swaps in 2012.
 BakerHostetler helped clear him of criminal, civil and regulatory charges.